 Why are you wasting time cooking for yourself?
 Bill a few extra hours, and have the food delivered.

 Your parents’ and grandparents’ views on life are out-dated.
 “Be yourself” and “follow your own path” with your peers, who largely feel the same.

 Apologies to my millennial friends with romantic notions about how the “experience” of travel “expands your mind” and is “life changing.”
 I love traveling too.
 But that doesn’t mean I don’t recognize really good marketing when I see it.

-There’s a big difference between what makes you wealthier, free-er, or more “empowered” (abstract concepts) and what actually makes you – advanced monkey with a brain evolved over millennia – happier and more resilient.
+There’s a big difference between what makes you wealthier, free-er, or more “empowered” (abstract concepts that, conveniently, have a way of increasing GDP) and what actually makes you – advanced monkey with a brain evolved over millennia – happier and more resilient.

 The market’s individualism (liberating, but cold and detached) and traditional communalism (constraining, but warm and connected) are competing goods that need to be balanced.
 We are sucking at that balancing.

 It is much harder to balance competing goods than to simply let one take over our lives, even if the former is far better for us in the long run.
-When virtually all of the messaging/reinforcement in our environments supports only one side (because that’s the side that literally pays for messaging/reinforcement), that’s where so many of us end up.
+When virtually all of the messaging/reinforcement in our environments supports only one side (because that’s the side that literally pays for messaging/reinforcement, including advertising and our educational infrastructure), that’s where so many of us end up.

 Individuality, freedom, and financial wealth (all quintessential American, market values) – “following your own path” “pursuing your dreams” “not getting bogged down” “crushing it” – are real, valuable things.
 They’ve all played a key role in my life, for sure.